 The House's oil paintings are among the oldest objects in the collection.
-The portraits of George Washington and the Marquis de Lafayette have hung in the House's chamber for close to two centuries.
+One of the newest is a portrait of Representative Patsy Mink.

 Acrylic Paintings

 The House's collection of acrylic paintings are primarily portraits of recent committee chairmen, reflecting the growing use of acrylics in late 20th century and early 21st century works of art.